lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 1100000011
 ```

-2. Add padding to complete the full bytes
+2. Add padding to complete the full bytes:

 ```
 11000000 11000000